 Student Parent Support Initiative

-Minnesota's Student Parent Support Initiative will address the needs of college-age pregnant and parenting young people.
-College-age young people are at high risk for unintended pregnancies, unhealthy behaviors during pregnancy, and are at a crucial time in their lives for building their future through post-secondary education.
+Minnesota's Student Parent Support Initiative addresses the health and educational needs of college-age expectant and parenting students.
+College-age people are at high risk for unintended pregnancies, unhealthy behaviors during pregnancy, and are at a crucial time in their lives for building their future through post-secondary education.

 Higher education has a direct correlation to future earning potential.
 Research also shows that unintended pregnancies are also associated with education and income.
 Women in Minnesota reporting an unintended pregnancy were less likely to report "some college" or "college or more."
 In addition, women in Minnesota reporting an unintended pregnancy were less likely to report middle and higher income brackets and more likely to report lower income brackets.